GreyLimit/DCCGenerator/README.md

 This replacement system has been characterised as the "The Mid Controller" being half way between the "Fat" and "Thin" controller solutions.

-## This Version
+## Versions 1.3.x

-This version has seen the replacement of the Arduino Serial library with my own USART class and a further development of the code associated with the detection of confirmation signals when programming decoders on the programming track.
+These versions have seen the replacement of the Arduino Serial library with my own USART class and a further development of the code associated with the detection of confirmation signals when programming decoders on the programming track.

 Commands operating upon the programming track have been "better" constructed as a result of a note read indicating that decoders should only act on a command if they receive TWO sequential and intact copies of it.
 To this end when such a command is initiated the transmission buffer has 2 copies of the command placed into it for this purpose.